-By linking a cadre of international reporters to the American media machine, Producer Thomas J. Colbert forever changed the true-story business.
+By linking local reporters to America’s national media machine, producer forever changed the true-story business.

 The next time you watch television, you will likely see the results of Thomas J. Colbert’s work.